AustrianLinuxMemer/MusicUtilityScripts/README.md

 - `mandatory` (Optional): Is an array containing ALL ID3 APIC image keys that HAVE to be included into the output file
 - `format` (Optional): Is a MIME string directing which image file format to use for embedding covers.
 Each tool is supposed to provide a default image format but should also respect this override
+- `size`: An array of integers of either size 1 or size 2, all other sizes are rejected
+  - `[0]`: Width of the image, Required, Cannot be null
+  - `[1]` (optional): Height of the image, if omitted or null, Width is used

 ## Cover object: